 Not every crypto exchange will offer the CFD option.
-In fact most exchanges don't.
-However, there are a number that do, as follows:
+In fact, most exchanges don't.
+However, there is a number that does, as follows:

 BitMex offers futures, derivatives and margin trading.
 It allows you to trade BTC, ADA, BCH, EOS, ETH, LTC, XRP on CFD and leverage up to 100 times.
 Unlike many other trading platforms offering CFDs, it has the option to deposit and withdraw cryptocurrency.

 BitMex also offers a variety of features including limit orders, market order, stop market order, stop limit, trailing stop and take profit limit.
 It offers perpetual contracts, traditional futures, upside profit contracts, and downside profit contracts.

 AvaTrade allows you to trade Bitcoin, Bitcoin Cash, Ethereum, Ethereum Classic, Dash, Ripple, and Litecoin with CFD and you can benefit from a 20:1 leverage.
 They offer in-house and external platforms including AvaTradeAct, the popular MetaTrader 4, AvaOptions, Automated Trading, AvaTradeGO, Web Trading, Mobile trading, and Mac Trading.

 eToro, which is a popular brokerage, allows you to trade Bitcoin, Ethereum, Ripple, Litecoin, Dash, and Ethereum Classic among other types of cryptocurrencies.
 The exchange also offers another investment option called the Crypto CopyFund which has more cryptocurrency pair options and where you are able to copy trades by professional traders.
 With it, you can deposit and withdraw with credit/debit card, wire transfer, PayPal, Skrill, Union Pay, Neteller, WebMoney, and Yandex.